-- Then start flapping the legs up and down, similar to the wings of a butterfly.
+- Then start flapping the legs up and down, like the wings of a butterfly.

-- The flapping should be slow initially and then pick up speed.
-Breathe at a normal pace.
+- The flapping should be slow initially and then pick up to speed.
+Breathing should be at a normal pace.

 - Slow down gradually and then stop.